tgrecojs/logseq/logseq/version-files/base/pages/Subaccount Leverage.md

 ## Preface
+	- The last few years
-	- The DeFi ecosystem an alternative to the financial systems of today.
+	- DeFi ecosystem  alternative to the financial systems of today.
 If
 	- controversy
 	- moderate success in its initial years.
 	-